Last Updated on July 16, 2022

 Forex trades 24 hours a day and 5 days a week.
 Different markets around the world open and close during the day which impacts currency volatility.

-Let’s program a study that will tell us with a quick glance at the chart when the markets are expected to be the busiest.
+Let’s program an indicator that will tell us with a quick glance at the chart when the markets are expected to be the busiest.

 Most Forex traders are paying attention to the London and New York sessions.
 We will start by specifying the time for these sessions.